omhrosa/Resolution-Hypothesis-for-LLM/proposal.md

 More Sophisticated Behavior
 ```

-The central claim is that many advanced capabilities do not arise because new cognitive modules suddenly appear.

-Rather, they arise because increasingly faithful representations unlock access to increasingly sophisticated structures already embedded within the training corpus.
+The hypothesis proposes that advanced capabilities emerge because increasingly faithful representations unlock increasingly sophisticated structures already present within the corpus.

 ---

 # Interpretation of Reasoning

-The hypothesis treats reasoning primarily as a manifestation of structured traversal through richly represented knowledge and cognitive patterns.
+Reasoning is not treated as a separate magical faculty.

-Human texts do not only contain conclusions.
+Human texts contain not only conclusions but also transformations.

-They also contain the transformations that produced those conclusions.
+The corpus contains countless examples of:

+* abstraction,
+* decomposition,
+* synthesis,
+* analogy,
+* theory formation,
+* causal reasoning.

-As representational fidelity increases, the model becomes increasingly capable of reconstructing and utilizing those transformations.
+As resolution increases, models become increasingly capable of representing and utilizing these cognitive patterns.

+Reasoning is therefore interpreted primarily as structured traversal through richly represented knowledge and cognitive patterns.

 ---

 # Capability Clustering

-If the hypothesis is correct, many advanced capabilities should improve together because they share the same underlying representational substrate.

-Examples include:
+Many capabilities appear to improve together:

 * reasoning,
 * abstraction,
 * analogy,
 * planning,
+* generalization,
 * contextual understanding,
-* generalization,
 * nuanced explanation.

-This predicts capability clustering rather than fully independent capability emergence.
+The hypothesis predicts this behavior because these capabilities share a common representational substrate.

+They are not necessarily independent faculties.

+They may instead be different manifestations of increasing resolution.

 ---

-# Role of Computation
+# Knowledge vs Accessibility

 The hypothesis distinguishes between: